Platform screen doors: France

 All lines of the VAL automated subway system are equipped with platform screen doors at every station, starting with Lille subways in 1983.
 Those also include Toulouse and Rennes as well as the CDGVAL and Orlyval airport shuttles.

 Paris Métro's line 14 from Saint-Lazare to Bibliothèque François Mitterrand was inaugurated in 1998 with platform screen doors manufactured by Faiveley Transport.
 The new station Olympiades opened with platform screen doors in June 2007.
-Line 1 has been retrofitted with platform edge doors, for full driverless automation effective in 2012.
-Some stations on Line 13 have had platform edge doors since 2010 to manage their overcrowding, after tests conducted in 2006, and stations on Line 4 are currently being fitted with platform edge doors in preparation for its automation.
+Lines 1 and 4 have been retrofitted with platform edge doors, for full driverless automation effective in 2012 and 2023, respectively.
+Some stations on Line 13 have had platform edge doors since 2010 to manage their overcrowding, after tests conducted in 2006.

 Since 30 June 2020, a new kind of vertical platform screen doors, called platform curtains, are being tested on the platform 2bis of Vanves–Malakoff station (in Paris region) on the Transilien Line N commuter rail line.
 The experiment should end in February 2021.
 Transilien said that they preferred platform curtains to classical screen doors for this line because the positioning of the doors is not the same across the rolling stock, and that they plan to install them in other Transilien stations if the experiment is successful.

+With the new Grand Paris Express, new stations automatically implement full platform screen doors, starting with the Line 14 extension from Saint-Denis–Pleyel to Orly Airport since 2024.

 Germany

 People movers at Frankfurt International Airport, Munich International Airport and Düsseldorf Airport are equipped with platform screen doors, as well as the suspended monorail in Dortmund, called H-Bahn.
-Plans are underway to test platform screen doors on the Munich U-Bahn in 2023 and line U5 & U6 will be installed in late 2026.
+Plans were underway to test platform screen doors on the Munich U-Bahn in 2023, but these have been delayed indefinitely due to budgetary and signalling constraints.

+All stations on the forthcoming line U5 on the Hamburg U-Bahn will feature full-height platform screen doors.

 Greece

-Platform screen doors will be used on the driverless Thessaloniki Metro, which opens in November 2023 and in Line 4 of Athens Metro.
+Platform screen doors are used on the driverless Thessaloniki Metro, which opened in November 2024.
+In addition, platform screen doors will be used in the under construction Line 4 of the Athens Metro.